ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Since IP proxying endpoints often forward IP packets onwards to other network interfaces, they need to handle errors in the forwarding process.
-For example, forwarding can fail if the endpoint does not have a route for the destination address, or if it is configured to reject a destination prefix by policy, or if the MTU of the outgoing link is lower than the size of the packet to be forwarded.
+For example, forwarding can fail if the endpoint does not have a route for the destination address, if it is configured to reject a destination prefix by policy, or if the MTU of the outgoing link is lower than the size of the packet to be forwarded.
 In such scenarios, IP proxying endpoints SHOULD use ICMP
 {{!ICMP=RFC0792}} {{!ICMPv6=RFC4443}} to signal the forwarding error to its peer by generating ICMP packets and sending them using HTTP Datagrams.

 Endpoints are free to select the most appropriate ICMP errors to send.
-Some examples that are relevant for IP proxying include:
+Some examples that are relevant for IP proxying include the following:

 - For invalid source addresses, send Destination Unreachable ({{Section 3.1 of ICMPv6}}) with code 5, "Source address failed ingress/egress policy".

-- For unroutable destination addresses, send Destination Unreachable ({{Section 3.1 of ICMPv6}}) with a code 0, "No route to destination", or code 1, "Communication with destination administratively prohibited".
+- For unroutable destination addresses, send Destination Unreachable ({{Section 3.1 of ICMPv6}}) with code 0, "No route to destination", or code 1, "Communication with destination administratively prohibited".

 - For packets that cannot fit within the MTU of the outgoing link, send Packet